Cycling Mt. Evans, Colorado: The highest paved road in North America

-Mile markers correlate to the start of Mt Evans Rd at mile 13 of the full climb
+Mile markers correlate to the start of Mt Evans Road at mile 13 of the full climb.

-You will encounter unique wildlife as you climb this mountain, including Rocky Mountain bighorn sheep, mountain goats, deer, marmots (they seem very curious and you likely will encounter them staring at you along the side of the road towards the very top of the climb).
+You will encounter unique wildlife as you climb this mountain, including Rocky Mountain bighorn sheep, mountain goats, deer, and marmots.
+The marmots in particular seem very curious and you likely will encounter them staring at you along the side of the road towards the very top of the climb.